Food is a core aspect of survival Minecraft, so when creating edible items you have to consider the food's usage with other edible items.

 6

-Similar to the example in the Creating Your First Item page, I'll be using the above component:
+Similar to the example in the Creating Your First Item page, this will use the above component:

 java